 Construction project recommendations are shown and described on the following pages.
-The map on the following page is a guide to the location of recommendations described in detail in Table 1.
-A more detailed table is included in Appendix F that includes: the needs identified at each location and construction recommendations, as well as the relative priority of the recommendation, a high-level associated cost, the agency responsible for implementing the recommendation, and potential funding sources for construction.
+The Improvement Recommendations Map is a guide to the project recommendations described in detail in Table 1.
+A more detailed table is included in Appendix F that includes construction recommendations, the high-level associated costs, and potential funding sources for construction.

 This Plan does not represent a comprehensive list of every project that could improve conditions for walking and bicycling in the neighborhood.
 Instead, it calls attention to key conflict points and potential improvements near the schools.
-Recommendations range from simple striping changes and signing to more significant changes to the streets, intersections, and school infrastructure.
+Recommendations range from simple striping changes and signage to more significant changes to the streets, intersections, and school infrastructure.
 All construction projects need to be reviewed and designed by engineers and approved by the local road authority.